TheCeloReis/celoreis.dev/content/blog-posts/2025-02-22-why-you-shouldnt-use-vercel-for-your-dashboard-app.md

   seo:
     title: Why you shouldn't use Vercel for your dashboard app
     description: Why you shouldn't use Vercel for your dashboard app
-    image: /images/uploads/og_image.png
+    image: ""
   body: >
-    # Why Next.js Might Not Be Ideal for Pure CSR Apps

     *Next.js* is a powerful React framework, widely celebrated for its **server-side rendering (SSR)** and **static site generation (SSG)** capabilities.
 However, when it comes to **client-side rendered (CSR)** applications, Next.js can introduce unnecessary complexity and overhead.
     Below is an in-depth look at why Next.js might not be the best choice for pure CSR projects.

     ---